somervilleyimby/somervilleyimby.org/resources/zoning.md

 ### Midrise Districts

 We currently require special permits to build apartments in midrise districts, but should allow that use by right.
-These city usually grants these permits when requested, but there’s not a really good reason to require them at all.
+The city usually grants these permits when builders request them, but there’s not a really good reason to require them at all.

 ### Parking Requirements